songyihong/net-user/README.md

     If `name` was supplied but is not known by the system, this is `null`.

 ### nu.getAll(cb)
-Fetch the account information of every user known by the system.
+Fetches the account information of every user known by the system.
 - **`cb(err, dataList)`**: {function} Callback function.
   + `err`: {Error} if any.
   + `dataList`: {Array} in which each element is an object as described for the